 Over ten laboratories from the nine countries bordering Baltic Sea have contributed to the monitoring programmes of the Baltic Sea by analyzing radionuclides in marine samples.
-The various analytical methods used in the different laboratories are summarized in the HELCOM the HELCOM 2009).
+The various analytical methods used in the different laboratories are summarized in the HELCOM thematic assessment: Radioactivity in the Baltic Sea, 1999-2006 (HELCOM 2009).